who is the artist behind armed with ardor jewelry?

 are your pieces hypoallergenic?

 The epoxy and resin compounds are jewelry grade and hypoallergenic.
-Almost all of the chains I source are high-quality nickel-free brass, gold-fused, or silver-plated.
+Most of the chains I source are high-quality nickel-free brass, gold-fused or plated.

 Where are you based?

 Primarily crafted in my Marlboro, Vermont art studio, Armed With Ardor jewelry ships worldwide.
-I also dedicate extended work periods a few times a year in Brooklyn and Sag Harbor, New York, and occasionally undertake month-long residencies abroad.
+I also dedicate periods of extended work/live periods in Brooklyn and Sag Harbor, New York, and occasionally undertake month-long residencies abroad.

 Do you collaborate with other artists or brands?